-Authors use professional ghostwriting services for one reason.
-They want a book they can be proud of.
-And they know it takes a seasoned professional to make that happen.
+Self-Help Authors use my ghostwriting services for one reason.
+They want a book they’ll feel confident marketing to readers.
+My clients also know that it takes a seasoned professional to make that possible.
 When you write a book, you want your readers to…

 - Understand you.